Alex-Programs/project-wildfire/README.md

-Merging near real time satellite data from NASA satellites and displaying it in an easy format.
+Merging near real time satellite data from NASA satellites and displaying it in an easy format. <br>

 Our tech stack:
-Windows forms app displays information
+Windows forms app displays information <br>
-C# makes sure the wildfires are in the user's country C# gets data from a PHP API
+C# makes sure the wildfires are in the user's country <br>
+C# gets data from a PHP API <br>

 ---------

-PHP hosts an API
+PHP hosts an API <br>
-PHP removes duplicates and merges satellites
+PHP removes duplicates and merges satellites <br>
-PHP gets data from server
+PHP gets data from server <br>